VirtusLab/akka-serialization-helper/README.md

 final case class Tiger(name: String) extends Animal
 ```

-To run this code a lot of Jackson annotations should be added:
+To run this code, a lot of Jackson annotations should be added:

 ```scala
 case class Message(animal: Animal) extends MultiDocPrintService